justinbyo/jbarr-v3/_posts/2015-02-26-case-study-wordpress-hosting.markdown

 <h3>Visual design and UI</h3>

-I worked closely with our visual designer [Ryan Morgan][ryanmorgan] as he transformed my wires and prototypes into full-fidelity mockups of the on-boarding experience and the control panel UI.
+I worked closely with our visual designer [Ryan Morgan][ryanmorgan] as he transformed my wires and prototypes into full-fidelity mockups.
 We developed a card-based style that would allow for future extensibility when new features are eventually added the panel.
 As the user experience became increasingly vivid, we challenged some assumptions I had and continued to finesse the finer points of the more complicated interactions, like SSL installation.

 <img class="large" src="/images/wordpress-onboard-ui.png" />